altomator/EN-data_mining/README.md

 ### Installation
 You can use a XSLT stylesheet (called with DOS scripts) or a Perl script (faster).

 Sample documents are stored in the "DOCS" folder.
+The scripts have been designed for the [CCS](https://content-conversion.com/wp-content/uploads/2014/09/CCS-METS-ALTO-Info_basic_20140909.pdf) METS/ALTO profil, but this can be easily fixed.

 The metadata are generated in a "STATS" folder.

 #### XSLT